liip/LiipTranslationBundle/README.md

 ### Symfony compatibility

-This bundle work on any symfony version: from 2.0 to 2.4.
-Unit and functionnal tests have been written to ensure this compatibilty.
+This bundle work on any symfony 2.0+ version.
+Unit and functional tests have been written to ensure this compatibilty.

 Functionalities
 ---------------